luk036/luk036.github.io/latch/intro.md

 ---

-## Algorithmic point of view
+## Algorithm's view

 - Given timing constraints: setup- and hold-time constraints.
-- Goal: minimize the clock period or maximize the critical slack.
+- Goal: minimize clock period or maximize critical slack.
 - Find the arrival time of each register that satisfies the constraints.
 - Can be formulated as a linear programming.